-Here’s a recipe for a no yeast, sweet, Sourdough Maple Bread loaf.
+Here’s a recipe for a mildly sweet, sourdough maple bread loaf.
+This is an easy, homemade sourdough bread recipe with no commercial yeast – only sourdough starter!
 We show you how to make this no knead bread that’s so soft and tangy it makes the perfect toast or sandwich bread.
-Make artisan sourdough bread at home!
+We’ve included tips and troubleshooting for sourdough loaf bread so you can make artisan sourdough bread at home!

 Sourdough Maple Bread Recipe